marquesarthur/python-experiment-pilot-tasks/descriptions/nytimes.md

 ![image info](./rsz_nytimes.png)

-Given a `string` representing a url of a NY Times Today's,
+Given a `string` representing the url for NY Times Today's,

-you must write an algorithm using the `BeautifulSoup` and `requests` to scrap all the headlines of that page.
+you must write a python script using the `BeautifulSoup` and `requests` modules to scrap all the headlines of that page.

 ## Details